wasuratme96/MSAzure-ML-Engineer/Optimize an Azure ML Pipeline/README.md

 ## Clear Cluster after use
 ![png](img/cluster-delete.png)
-Delete cluster via UI on Azure Machine Learning Studio
+Delete cluster via UI on Azure Machine Learning Studio to prevent additional cost when do not in use.

 ## Reference